The Shoop Shoop Song (It's in His Kiss)

 "It's in His Kiss" is a song written and composed by Rudy Clark.
 It was first released as a single in 1963 by Merry Clayton that did not chart.
-The song was made a hit a year later when recorded by Betty Everett, who hit No. 1 on the Cashbox magazine R&B charts with it in 1964.
-Recorded by dozens of artists and groups around the world in the decades since, the song became an international hit once again when remade by Cher in 1990.
+The song was made a hit a year later when recorded by Betty Everett, who reached No. 6 on the US Billboard Hot 100 chart in the spring of 1964 and No. 1 on the US Cashbox magazine R&B chart.
+Recorded by dozens of artists and groups around the world in the decades since, the song became an international hit once again when covered by Cher in 1990.

 The song is sung from the point of view of a woman trying to mentor a young girl in identifying true love.
 She emphatically insists, "it's in his kiss."
 She becomes frustrated with the girl, who suggests other things such as his behavior and his embrace might instead be the signs she is looking for.
 The woman scolds the girl for not listening to her, and insists that the one sure sign of true love is seen in a lover's kisses.